swarnava-96/Digit-Recognition/README.md

 ### Goal: The Goal of this mini project is to recognize digits using ANN on Keras MNIST data set.

 ### About the data set:
-I have used the Keras inbuilt MNIST data set that contains 70K 28x28 gray scale images of 10 digits (0-9).
+I have used the Keras inbuilt MNIST data set that contains 70K 28x28 gray scale hand written images of 10 digits (0-9).

 ### Project Description:
 I have loaded the data into train and test sets and scaled down between 0-1.
 A three layer neural network ANN model was built.
 Initially, the first layer was flattened from 2D to 1D.
 Then a Dense layer was added having 128 neurons with activation function relu and finally an output layer was added with 10 output classes and activation function as soft max.